Albert Edward Boarder, 3rd Battalion, Bedfordshire Regiment

 Born on 25th January 1891 in Hudnall

-Died on 19th February 1960; death registered in the Hemel Hempstead District
+Died on 19th February 1960 in St Paul’s Hospital, Hemel Hempstead

 Albert Edward Boarder was born in Hudnall, the youngest of the four children of Edwin Boarder and Sarah née Pearson.

 His oldest sister Lizzie, born in 1879, died of consumption aggravated by measles when she was nine years old; she was buried in Little Gaddesden churchyard on 17th February 1889.
 His sister Annie was born in 1880 and his brother William in 1884.

 In the 1891 Census, the family lived at 1 Hudnall.
 Annie, 10 and William, 6, were Scholars; Albert was an infant aged 2 months.

 On 9th April 1895, Albert entered Little Gaddesden School as a 4 year old Infant.
 He left school with a Certificate of Attendance on 8th July 1904 when he was almost 13½ years old.

 In the 1911 Census, Albert, a 20 year old Farm Labourer, lived at home at 1 Hudnall with his parents.

 We have no details of Albert’s service in the 3rd Bn.
 Bedfordshire Regiment, which is known only from the Roll of Honour.
 It was a ‘Reserve’ battalion which served around Harwich and Felixstowe, providing home defence and training men for front line units.
 If Albert remained in that Battalion, he will have no medal record.
 He may have transferred to another unit (there was an Albert Edward Boarder in the Royal Welch Fusiliers) but we cannot prove that man was ‘our’ Albert.

 Men who have answered their country’s call in defence of a “Scrap of Paper”